bgillis99-pixel/1126-UPGRADES/DEPLOYMENT_MANUAL.md

 *Note: It can take up to 24 hours for the domain to start working globally.*

-### STEP 3: UPDATE SQUARESPACE BUTTON
+### STEP 4: UPDATE SQUARESPACE BUTTON
-1. Once you have a working link (either the `.vercel.app` one or the `.app` one), open `SQUARESPACE_BUTTON_CODE.txt`.
+1. Once you have a working link, open `SQUARESPACE_BUTTON_CODE.txt`.
-2. If your domain isn't working yet, replace `https://carbcleantruckcheck.app` with your working Vercel link inside that text file.
+2. Replace the link if necessary.
 3. Paste the code into a **Code Block** on your Squarespace site.

----

-### HOW TO "FRESH DEPLOY"
-To force a fresh deployment:
-1. Download the files from this chat.
-2. Upload them to your GitHub repository (drag and drop -> Commit Changes).
-3. Vercel detects the change automatically and builds a fresh version.